 Don’t skip the salt soak.
 Water follows salt (think “Osmosis“).
 Adding salt to cucumbers, zucchini, etc. will help dry them out.
 So don’t skip the salting of the cucumbers and onions!
 This step draws out moisture so that the veggies don’t release it into your creamy dressing and water it down, leaving you with a runny mess.

-Fresh is best.
-Sometimes dried dill works really well in recipes; in fact, I use it all the time.
-But NOT in this creamy cucumber salad with dill recipe!
+Dill – Sometimes dried dill works really well in recipes; in fact, I use it all the time.
+But NOT in this cucumber salad with dill recipe!
 Fresh dill makes a distinct difference in this recipe.
 The “rule of thumb” is to use 3 times the amount of fresh herbs than you would dried herbs, which of course have a concentrated flavor.

 Sugar substitute.
 If you’re trying to cut down on added sugar, you can use your favorite artificial sweetener.
 Just be sure to follow the instructions on the container to determine the amount needed to mimic the sugar.